 For the datasets that were significantly lower than 2GB, we replicated them so that they reach at least several hundred MBs (otherwise our measurements would be dominated by noise).
 Also, we modified any notebook that used a sample/subset of the dataset to instead operate on the full dataset.

 We sampled 20 notebooks satisfying our criteria.
 There are rewrite opportunities in 10 of these 20 notebooks, which we coded in \system{}.
 We focus on these 10 notebooks in our evaluation.
 We further executed \system{} on the remainder of the notebooks where no patterns were matched to study \system{}' overhead.
-We describe further experiments that include all 20 notebooks in an extended version of this manuscript \cite{dias_extended}.
+We describe further experiments that include all 20 notebooks in an extended version of this manuscript \footnote{Not cited to preserve anonymity}.
 We compare \system{} with \code{pandas} (version 1.5.1) and \code{modin} \cite{modin} (version 0.17.0).